1975–1976 Washington Post pressmen's strike: Start of the strike

 The Washington Post did not publish a paper on October 2 as a result of the damage to the presses.

 Later, the Post used a helicopter to access the building during the strike.
-This required special approval from the State Department due to restricted airspace in Washington DC.
+This required special approval from the State Department due to restricted airspace in Washington D.C.

 Multiple other unions refused to cross the picket line of the pressmen and engaged in strikes of their own.
 The main exception was the Newspaper's Guild; over 500 journalists refused to support the strike.

 Negotiations

 The strike initially had a dramatic effect on the Post's circulation and revenue.
 The Post estimated that in the first two weeks of the strike, they lost $3 million in revenue.
-By December, the Post's revenues had significantly recovered, but were still below pre-strike levels.
+By December, the Posts revenues had significantly recovered, but were still below pre-strike levels.

 In December 1975, the Post began to hire replacement workers to replace the pressmen's union.
 Many of them were African-American, in contrast to the mostly-white pressmen's union.

 In February 1976, the Post reached an agreement with the remaining unions, which ended their sympathy strikes.
 The mailers' union reached an agreement on February 15.